 Those had been Umberto’s words prior to kick-off.

 “Start with the freebooters,” he had said.
 “There’s three of them, see, and they’re all experienced players.
 But each one’s well past his prime and carrying a niggle or three.
 It doesn’t matter if the Jesters score, make sure those three can’t get back on the pitch for the resulting kick-off.”

-Now, just after opening kick-off, Karolyse’s sisters had already slipped containment and gotten into the Jesters’ backfield, whereupon they had up-ended two of their three targets.
+Now, just after the opening kick-off, Karolyse’s sisters had already slipped containment and gotten into the Jesters’ backfield, whereupon they had up-ended two of their three targets.
 One had already been knocked out.
 Anahuark came dashing in and trampled the one lying prone.
 The ref didn’t see the infraction; Karolyse hadn’t realized how good Ana had become at making brutal stomps whilst running past a prone opponent and thus not drawing the eye of the match officials.
 The man clutched at his back and wailed.

 Medical staff, you have your first injury to deal with.
 Now it’s eleven against nine and you’ve not got subs.